astridx/meinblog/content/posts/joomla/0vorwort.en.md

 ### The autoload_psr4.php file

-During the installation, entries are made in `/administrator/cache/autoload_psr4.php`.
+During the installation, entries are made in `/administrator/ cache/autoload_psr4.php`.
 This is new in Joomla 4.
 If you encounter strange problems, delete this file.
 It will be recreated the next time you load.
 Sometimes this solves a problem. <!-- \index{autoload_psr4.php} -->

-> Der nachfolgende Text wurde mit dem [PR 28436](https://github.com/joomla/joomla-cms/pull/28436/files)[^github.com/joomla/joomla-cms/pull/28436/files] in die [README auf Github](https://github.com/joomla/joomla-cms/blob/4.0-dev/README.md)[^github.com/joomla/joomla-cms/blob/4.0-dev/README.md] eingefügt: "Joomla creates a cache of the namespaces of its extensions in `JOOMLA_ROOT/administrator/cache/autoload_psr4.php`.
+> Der nachfolgende Text wurde mit dem [PR 28436](https://github.com/joomla/joomla-cms/pull/28436/files)[^github.com/joomla/joomla-cms/pull/28436/files] in die [README auf Github](https://github.com/joomla/joomla-cms/blob/4.0-dev/README.md)[^github.com/joomla/joomla-cms/blob/4.0-dev/README.md] eingefügt: "Joomla creates a cache of the namespaces of its extensions in `JOOMLA_ROOT/administrator/ cache/autoload_psr4.php`.
 If extensions are created, deleted or removed in git then this file needs to be recreated.
 You can simply delete the file and it will be regenerated on the next call to Joomla."

 ### Namespace<!-- \index{namespace} -->

 Note the namespace entry at the top of most PHP files.

-`Namespace FooNamespace\Component\Foos\Administrator\View\Foos;`
+`Namespace FooNamespace\ Component\Foos\Administrator\View\Foos;`

 and as a tag in the manifest file

-`<Namespace>FooNamespace\Component\Foos</ Namespace>`.
+`<Namespace>FooNamespace\ Component\Foos</ Namespace>`.

+> Remember to include the `path="src"` parameter if you put the namespace files in the `src` subdirectory.
+This is common in Joomla and the sample extensions [created in this tutorial also use this directory](https://github.com/astridx/boilerplate/blob/62a970704ee2899addd3922e88c918b7f6af72a2/src/administrator/components/com_foos/foos.xml#L12)[github.com/astridx/boilerplate/blob/62a970704ee2899addd3922e88c918b7f6af72a2/src/administrator/components/com_foos/foos.xml#L12].

+Translated with www.DeepL.com/Translator (free version)

 Why use namespaces?
 All PHP classes are thus organised in a defined structure and automatically loaded via the `Classloader`.
 Thereby `ContentModelArticles` becomes `Joomla\Component\Content\ Administrator\Model\ArticlesModel`.